 Breathe Normally.
 Retain the position as long as it is comfortable.

 Release the position.
 Sit again in Lotus Posture with legs crossed the other way.
-Repeat the Steps 1 to 3.
+Repeat Steps 1 to 3.

 Baddha Padmasana Duration

 Duration depends on the capacity of the practitioner.
 The point is one should not feel any discomfort during the practice.
-Advanced Yogis perform meditation in bound lotus posture.
+Advanced Yogis perform meditation in the bound lotus posture.

 If it is difficult to hold the big toes, adjust your shoulders, and try again.
 Still, if you find it difficult, stretch your hands towards the toes to the maximum ability.
 Continue to be in that position.
 In the course of time, it will be easier.
 Regular practice of poses like Cow Face Pose will facilitate the process.

 Anyone of the following poses should be followed after the practice of Bound Lotus Pose.

 Advanced Pose Considerations

-After getting mastery over the Bound Lotus Posture, one may combine the two poses Yoga Symbol Pose (Psychic Union Pose) and Bound Lotus Pose together.
-Only those who have mastery over these two postures should go for it.
+After getting mastery over the Bound Lotus Posture, one may combine Yoga Symbol Pose and Bound Lotus Pose together.
+Only those who have mastery over both these two postures should go for it.

 Baddha Padmasana Benefits

 Bound Lotus Posture stretches and tones the muscles of shoulders, arms, back, and thighs.
 Hence it alleviates the pain in those areas.

 Increases the flexibility and mobility

 This posture increases the flexibility of arms, lower back, shoulder joints, and leg joints.

 The practice of Bound Lotus Pose drives out stress and anxiety.
 Stress and anxiety cause many psychosomatic diseases.
 They also cause diseases like high blood pressure, cardiac ailments.
 Continuous practice makes one free from many diseases.
 Besides, it improves disease conditions.

 Aids in Meditation

-Bound lotus Pose is one of the important postures for meditation.
-It helps the aspirant in getting progress in the yogic path.
-Meditation also gives many benefits.
+Bound Lotus Pose is one of the important postures for meditation.
+It is the basis for progress in yoga.
+Moreover, Meditation has many benefits.

 Helps in activating Kundalini

-Bound Lotus Pose helps in activating Kundalini and its movement upward.
-Hence it serves as a means to attain the spiritual goals.
+Bound Lotus Pose helps in Kundalini yoga.
+So it serves as a means to attain spiritual goals.